Agenda, decisions and draft minutes

-The Locality Team Manager introduced the report which provided an update on the activities and projects carried out by the Blackdown Hills Area of Outstanding Natural Beauty (AONB) Partnership.
-He explained that members were being asked to agree in principle to continue the SSDC contribution to the core funding and that a further report would be submitted in March seeking adoption of the AONB Management Plan and to formally endorse SSDC’s funding contribution.
+The Locality Officer introduced the report which provided an update on the activities and projects carried out by the Blackdown Hills Area of Outstanding Natural Beauty (AONB) Partnership.
+He explained that members were being asked to agree in principle to continue the SSDC contribution to the core funding in 2020/21.

 He welcomed Tim Youngs, AONB Manager to the meeting.
 With the aid of a powerpoint presentation, the AONB Manager informed members about the following:

 Cllr.
-Martin Wale, the appointed representative on the Partnership Management Group commented that the AONB delivered a fantastic amount of work with the funding received.
+Martin Wale, the appointed representative on the Partnership Management Group commented on the excellent work undertaken and urged members to support the continuation of funding.

 The AONB Manager responded to members’ questions and comments on points of detail.